cesanta/fossa/README.md

 # Concept

 Net Skeleton is a non-blocking, asyncronous event manager described by `struct ns_mgr` structure.
-That structure holds active connections and a pointer to the event handler function.
-Connections could be either client or server.
-Client connections are created by means of `ns_connect2()` call.
-Server connections are created by making one or more listening sockets with `ns_bind()` call, which will accept incoming connections.
-A connection is described by `struct ns_connection` structure.
+That structure holds active connections.
+Connections could be either listening, client or accepted connections.
+Client connections are created by means of `ns_connect()` call.
+Listening connections are created by `ns_bind()` call.
+Accepted connections are those that incoming on a listening connection.
+A connection is described by `struct ns_connection` structure, which has a number of fields like socket, event handler function, send/receive buffer, flags, et cetera.

 `ns_mgr_poll()` should be called in an infinite event loop.
 `ns_mgr_poll()` iterates over all sockets, accepts new connections,